The following laboratory facilities are available for use by College of Computing and Technology students.

 - Google Chrome

 Located in room 101 in the McFarland Science Building, this technology lab has 28 student stations and 1 teacher station with a ceiling projector to display what is on the teacher’s screen to the class.
 It has two whiteboards on each side of the screen that can be used for drawing as needed to illustrate graphically some code or to do a manual trace of the code.
 It also has a HPLaserJet P4015n printer.
 The lab is very accessible to the faculty offices so students can be sent there to work if needed.

 The computers in the lab are Dells with the following specs: AMD Athlon Dual Core Processor, 2.80 Gz, 5400B, 2GB of RAM, 32 bit Operating System.
 It runs Windows 7 Enterprise with Service Pack 1.
-The lab is utilized by the School for the following uses.
+The lab is utilized by the College for the following uses.

 - A place where we can teach either Future of Computing, Introduction to Programming, Object-Oriented System Design & Programming or Information Systems Application as needed.

 - A place for CS 1041 (a service course offered by our department to the science and mathematics department) is taught.

 - A place for our students to work on their programs, reports, projects, etc.